sylaspg/grasp-continuum/README.md

 ```

 There are two ways to build GRASPC: either via [CMake](https://cmake.org/) or via the
 `Makefile`s in the source tree.
-Either works and you end up with the GRASPC binaries in the
+Either works, and you will end up with the GRASPC binaries in the
 `bin/` directory.

 CMake is the recommended way to build GRASPC.
 The `Makefile`-based workflow is still there to
-make smoother to transition from `Makefile`s to a modern build system.
+make it smoother to transition from `Makefile`s to a modern build system.

 ### CMake-based build